PrimaLuna DiaLogue Premium – Tube Rolling – KT150

 Overall, the KT150’s are magnificent tubes but with a very different perspective than the EL34’s.
 As always it is a matter of making the best match with the amp, speakers and the rest of the system.
 Where for example the EL34’s can really open up the sound and bring clarity and a certain magical lyrical quality, KT150’s are great for obtaining a fuller sound and bigger bass for example with smaller, or more difficult speakers.
 For example, the KT150’s match incredibly well with the Franco Serblin Accordo’s, allowing them to produce a solid and sonorous bass that is much larger and more powerful than reasonably can be expected from these very small speakers.

 Change speakers, or speaker position, and the preference for one or the other tube type based on tonality may change.
-I found that with the speakers positioned such that the room supported their bass by means of a sympathetic room-mode, resulting in a bass-heavy sound, the EL34’s sounded best but with the speakers placed such that the room contributed as little as possible, resulting in a clean and non-coloured sound, the KT150’s sounded better.
+I found that with the speakers positioned such that the room supported their bass by means of a sympathetic room-mode, resulting in a bass-heavy sound, the EL34’s sounded best but with the speakers placed such that the room contributed as little as possible, resulting in a clean and non-colored sound, the KT150’s sounded better.

 In other words: while there is no doubt that the KT150’s are technically superior, the (sound of the) speakers and user preference will dictate which tube works best in a given situation.
 In any event, the KT150’s have several advantages that are likely to appeal to a wide audience.